Muirfield/pocketmine-plugins/GrabBag/README.md

 * *servicemode* _[on|off]_  _[message]_
   In servicemode, new connections are not allowed.
 Existing users are OK.
 Ops (gb.servicemode.allow) can always login.
+* *opms* text
+  Send a message that can only be seen by ops or by the console.
+You should use the *ops* command to see if there are any server ops on-line.

 ### Listener Modules